yashilvora19/LabReport3/index.md

 **Example 1**

-We can also find a file if we know a word it contains in the name of the file (for example, I want to look for all files that contain China in the file name):
+We can also find a file if we know a word it contains in the name of the file (for example, I want to look for all files that contain China in the file name).
+We can use ```-iname``` for this operation:

 ```find ./*/*/* -iname "*China*txt"```